microsoft/bedrock/docs/firstWorkload/README.md

 ## Completing our Deployment Definition

-Next we'll fill all of the empty items in this template with config values.
+Next, we'll fill all of the empty items in this template with config values.

 ### Cluster name, DNS prefix, VNET name, and resource group